Palliative surgery for complete transposition of the great vessels. How dangerous is this? After surgery of transposition of the great arteries

 • alcohol consumption,

-• diabetes mellitus in a future mother without proper control during childbearing,
+• diabetes mellitus in the expectant mother without proper control during pregnancy,

-• if pregnancy occurs over the age of forty,
+• if pregnancy occurs after the age of forty years,

-• the disease occurs in children with other chromosomal disorders, such as Down syndrome.
+• the disease occurs in children with other chromosomal disorders eg Down Syndrome.

 Symptoms